jupyter-book/mystmd/docs/website-downloads.md

 (downloads)=
 # Download links to documents and static files

 Downloads are downloadable files or useful links you want available on your MyST site.
 They may be defined at the project or the page level.

+If you specify project-level `downloads:` configuration, it will **append each item to the sourcefile download of each page**.

+If you specify page-level `downloads:` configuration, it will **over-ride project-level configuration as well as page defaults**.

-In your frontmatter, a download may only specify one of `id`, `file`, or `url`.
-Descriptions of these fields and other available fields are in the table below.
+Note that each entry may only specify one of `id`, `file`, or `url`.

-See the following list of downloads from [the Downloads configuration reference](#frontmatter:downloads).
+Descriptions of these fields and other available fields are in the table below from [the Downloads configuration reference](#frontmatter:downloads).

 ![](#table-frontmatter-downloads)